erickpaulus/cpp-programming-advanced/README.md

 ## cpp-programming-advanced

-This repo contains my personal experiments in C++ programming language.
-Some programs can be applied in personal or idustry case.
+This repo contains my personal experiments with the C++ programming language.
+Some programs can be applied to personal or industry use cases.

 1. App Usage Logger (Console-based)
+2. Snake Game in C++ using SFML
-2. to be continued ...
+3. to be continued ...